-In my life I have met extraordinary people: the mathematician Vittorio Cafagna, the composers Aldo Brizzi, Filippo D'Eliso, Vittorio Giampietro, Gabriele Montagano and Gérard Pape; saxophonist Umberto Muselli, percussionist and singer Giovanni Imparato, guitarist Marco Cappelli, double bass player Roberto Bellatalla, drummers Claudio Romano and Mauro Salvatore, musicologist and music critic Renzo Cresti, my superhero Wayne Shorter and his wife Carolina, the great concert piano artist Elizabeth Sombart who along with Christopher Wasserman have always supported and encouraged me not to give up.
+In my life I have met extraordinary people: the mathematician Vittorio Cafagna, the composers Aldo Brizzi, Filippo D'Eliso, Vittorio Giampietro, Gabriele Montagano and Gérard Pape; saxophonist Umberto Muselli, percussionist and singer Giovanni Imparato, guitarist Marco Cappelli, double bass player Roberto Bellatalla, drummers Claudio Romano and Mauro Salvatore, the concert organizer and Artist manager Gianluca Colantoni, the greatest executive producer and Guru of the communication Renato Marengo, musicologist and internationally renowned music critic Renzo Cresti with his wife the writer Chiara Calabrese, my superhero Wayne Shorter and his wife Carolina, the great concert piano artist Elizabeth Sombart who along with Christopher Wasserman have always supported and encouraged me not to give up.

 This is my story:

 Many many years ago, a 7-year-old boy attended an oratory in a small town in the Vesuvian countryside.